ThoughtWorksInc/DeepLearning.scala/README.md

 ### v1.0

 Version 1.0 is the current version with all of the above features.
-The final version will be released in Janary 2017.
+The final version will be released in March 2017.

 ### v2.0

 * Support `for`/`while` and other higher-order functions on differenitable `Seq`s.
 * Support `for`/`while` and other higher-order functions on GPU-accelerated differenitable N-dimensional arrays.

-Version 2.0 will be released in March 2017.
+Version 2.0 will be released in Q2 2017.

 ### v3.0